publicissapient-france/wonderstuff/README.md

 (https://travis-ci.org/esciara/wonderstuff) which is free for public repositories.

-But since I concluded [after a little searching](https://github.com/bflad/chef-confluence/issues/5#issuecomment-40249093) that `test-kitchen` can probably not really a VM inside the `Travis` VM, I looked on how to have VMs build from scratch to validate the cookbooks by running all the tests on each push.
+But since I concluded [after a little searching](https://github.com/bflad/chef-confluence/issues/5#issuecomment-40249093) that `test-kitchen` can probably not really run a VM inside the `Travis` VM, I looked on how to have VMs build from scratch to validate the cookbooks by running all the tests on each push.

 I found a great example in https://github.com/opscode-cookbooks/tomcat/blob/master/TESTING.md and am using